 Choosing a Farm and a Mentor: Tips for Prospective Apprentices

 Please note that applicants may choose to have their applications forwarded to up to 12 farms.
 As the growing season approaches we try to get every farm and every applicant matched up with good situations.
 If you have not listed 12 farms on your application, we reserve the right to send your application to additional farms who are still seeking apprentices.

 Farms participating in the MOFGA Apprenticeship program are not vetted by MOFGA, and a listing on MOFGA's web site does not imply an endorsement.
 While we try to provide information and tools to both apprentices and mentor farmers to ensure the best possible experience, we do not have the resources or expertise to police Apprentice-Mentor relationships, or to act as arbiters in apprentice-mentor disputes.
-Participants are expected to do their own due diligence, including reference checks and not enter into any situation, either living or working, without serious consideration.
+Participants are expected to do their own due diligence and not enter into any situation, either living or working, without serious consideration.